-The British Institute of Innkeeping’s chief executive Steve Alton summed up the complexity of the challenge facing pubs opening on 4 July in explaining that venues are designed to provide “the opposite of social distancing” – with each pub being unique in layout, space and location.
+The British Institute of Innkeeping’s chief executive Steve Alton summed up the complexity of the challenge facing pubs reopening post-lockdown by explaining that venues are designed to provide “the opposite of social distancing” – with each pub being unique in layout, space and location.

 Depending on who you ask, keeping socially lubricated customers two metres apart in a potentially confined space is, at best, a very tricky task and, at worst, nigh-on impossible.
 Asking which gadgets or technology could help accomplish this feat may yield sarcastic replies such as sci-fi forcefields or Mission Impossible style laser mazes.